aostrun/ERC721_Article/en_EN/post.md

 }
 ```
-Function used to transfer token from one address to another.
-This basically switches ownership of the token to new address.
-Modifier `canTransfer` checks if the message sender has approval to operate with given token.
+The function used to transfer token from one address to another.
+This basically switches ownership of the token to the new address.
+Modifier `canTransfer` checks if the message sender has the approval to operate with given token.
 Both addresses (`_from` and `_to`) have to be valid so we need to require that they are not null addresses.
 Previously described functions `clearApproval`, `removeTokenFrom` and `addTokenTo` transfer the token from the old owner to the new.
 Function at the end emits event `Transfer` which indicates that successful transfer happened.

 ```javascript
 interface ERC721Receiver {